Kappa Tucanae: Characteristics

-The system consists of two binary pairs separated by 5.3 arcminutes.
-The primary star, Kappa Tucanae Aa, is a F-type subgiant with an apparent magnitude of 4.88.
-This star makes an astrometric binary together with Kappa Tucanae Ab, which has an orbital period of either 22 of 120 years and a mass of 0.2 or 0.4 solar masses, being too faint to be detected using photometry.
-Its binary companion, Kappa Tucanae B, has a magnitude of 7.54 and is located about 6 away from the primary.
-It completes an orbit around the primary every 857 years, but the orbital period is still very uncertain.
+The first set contains three stars.
+The primary star, Kappa Tucanae Aa, is an F-type subgiant with an apparent magnitude of 4.88.
+It forms an astrometric binary with Kappa Tucanae Ab, which is a red dwarf with an orbital period of 8.14 years and a mass of 0.33 solar masses, being too faint to be detected using photometry.
+This inner system is orbited by the magnitude 7.54 Kappa Tucanae B, a G-type main-sequence star that completes an orbit around the inner pair every 1,122 years.

-The other binary pair, the magnitude +7.76 C, and the magnitude +8.26 D, are closer to one another, at 1.09 arcseconds.
-They orbit each other once every 85.12 years.
+The second set of stars consists of the magnitude +7.76 C, and the magnitude +8.26 D; both are K-type main-sequence stars that orbit around each other once every 85.12 years.